salesforce/rmux/doc/config.md

 ]
 ```

-[host, port] or socket is required, as is at least one of tcpConnections or unixConnections.
+`[host, port]` or `socket` is required, as is at least one of `tcpConnections` or `unixConnections`.
 Using the configuration file
-you are capable of creating multiple rmux pools.
+you are capable of specifying and creating multiple rmux pools.